auroflow/wordlist-extractor/README.md

 The files in the `epub_wordlist` directory is release under the 2-Clause BSD License.

 The file `data/lemma.en.txt` is released under the licenses mentioned in LICENSE.

+The example EPUB file `book.epub` contains *Alice's Adventures in Wonderland*, which is in the public domain.